Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Design and Regularity Analysis of Controllers Satisfying SOCCs

 Corollary~\ref{cor:smooth-safe-stab} establishes the existence of a smooth safe stabilizing controller under uncertainty, but does not provide an explicit closed-form design that can be used for implementation.
 In what follows, we provide controller designs that are explicit but have weaker regularity properties.
 Let

-Note that this program can be written as a second-order convex program (SOCP), as shown in~\cite[Section 2.2]{FA-DG:03}.
+Note that this program can be written as a second-order convex program (SOCP), as shown in~\citep[Section 2.2]{FA-DG:03}.
 If the constraints in~\eqref{eq:st-sf-socp} are either~\eqref{eq:socc-worst-case} or~\eqref{eq:socc-gp}, we refer to~\eqref{eq:st-sf-socp} as CLF-CBF-SOCP.
-The following result establishes that $u^{*}$ is locally Lipschitz if the constraints are strictly compatible.
+The following result establishes different conditions under which $u^{*}$ is point-Lipschitz and locally Lipschitz.

+\begin{proposition}\longthmtitle{Lipschitzness of SOCP solution} Let $\{Q_i, r_i, b_{i},c_{i}\}_{i=1}^p$ be twice continuously differentiable at a point $x\in\real^n$ and assume the constraints in~\eqref{eq:st-sf-socp} are strictly compatible at $x$.
+Then $u^{*}$ is point-Lipschitz at $x$.
+Further, for $i \in \until{p}$, let